jessuni/shikwasa/README.md

 - type: `Boolean`
 - default: `true`
-- description: whether a user can download the audio file.
+- description: whether the current audio file is download-able.
 When set to `true`, a download button shows up on the player.

 ## Possible Future Features
 1. exposing native audio events